Greek Myth Comix. Explaining Classics in stick-man form.

 L E Jenkinson-Brown, Classical Civilisation and Literature teacher, writer, and stick-figure artist.
 (Although, she can also draw properly and use photoshop and stuff)

-L E Jenkinson-Brown (or Jenks) has taught Classical Civilisation and Introductory Latin for the past decade, focussing on KS3-4 Classics and A Level Literature.
+L E Jenkinson-Brown (or Jenks) has taught Classical Civilisation and Introductory Latin for the past decade and a half, focussing on KS3-4 Classics and A Level Literature.
 She has also taught English Literature, for which she has been an examiner, and a bit of History, and sometimes even Drama.

-Just so you know, the ‘L’ stands for Laura, not Lauren, but she’s an entirely different Laura Jenkinson to the one who does the really cool makeup.
+Just so you know, the ‘L’ stands for Laura, not Lauren, and she’s an entirely different Laura Jenkinson to the one who does the really cool makeup.

-LJ/Laura/Jenks is open to commissions and speaking engagements, and can even help you with teaching or self-publishing questions.
-Please contact her at email@example.com
+Jenks is open to commissions and speaking engagements, and can even help you with teaching or self-publishing questions.
+Please contact her at email@example.com with your query in the subject header.

 Q: Can I colour them in?

 A: Yes!
-I actually love receiving work from students where they’ve added colour, faces, skin tones and their own details to illustrate their own interpretations of these characters 🙂
+I actually love receiving work from students where they’ve added colour, faces, skin tones and their own details to take the illustrations and make them their own 🙂

 Q: Does your Amarantus work have more colour in it?